f0133833/uniark-trading-system/docs/NOTES_FOR_DEVELOPERS.md

 | Style | Prose plus examples | Axiom plus deduction |
 | Codability | Depends on the implementer's resolution of contested rules | Directly writable |

-Reading this table, the impression should be: **the core skeleton is basically Chan's, what is simplified away is the hardest layer to code, what is strengthened is formal rigor and falsifiability.**
+Reading this table, the impression should be: **There is a similarity between the core skeleton and Chan's theory, what is simplified away is the hardest layer to code, what is strengthened is formal rigor and falsifiability.**

 ## 6. Common Pitfalls When Coding Chan Theory